hkravtsov/affordability/README.md

 Player activity record is a record in the bank's database with all needed meta-data.
 Let's assume that record has size less than 5KB.

+#### 4.2.4.
+Timing

+In accordance with the [research](https://medium.com/tapjoy/tapjoy-research-when-do-people-play-mobile-games-8c622c7429f), nighttime is more popular than the morning for gaming.

+Mobile gamers are more than twice as likely to play games at night right before they go to bed than in the morning right when they wake up, 59% to 27%.
+Women are even more likely than men to play at night, with 66% of them reporting they play right before they go to sleep at night.
+Meanwhile, only 22% of men report playing games right when they wake up in the morning.

+Millennials are 24% more likely to play games before they go to sleep at night than older players and 42% more likely to play right when they wake up in the morning as well.
+In fact, Millennials seem to play more consistently throughout the day, over-indexing for just about every activity.

 ### 4.3.
 Data scrapping